Our take on Conair’s affordable and gentle flat iron that brings frizz-free results with its tourmaline coating

 It’s a budget-friendly tool and it comes with its compromises, mostly in its material quality.
 It’s not very durable and less sturdy than its more expensive alternatives.
 But it’s definitely value for money and in case you don’t have a high budget for your flat iron, it will do its job perfectly.

 Below we share our experiences with InfinitiPro By Conair Tourmaline Ceramic Flat Iron.
+If you’re curious about the competition, check out the article about Best Flat Irons for Fine Hair.

 Table Of Contents